Kingdom Hearts 3D: Dream Drop Distance: Promotion and release

 The game was announced at the Electronic Entertainment Expo 2010 as "Kingdom Hearts 3D Demo" for the Nintendo 3DS.
-It was formally unveiled though at the Square Enix 1st Production Department Premier event at the Toho Cinemas in Tokyo, Japan on January 18, 2011, with its first trailer along with its official name.
+It was formally unveiled at the Square Enix 1st Production Department Premier event at the Toho Cinemas in Tokyo, Japan on January 18, 2011, with its first trailer along with its official name.
 During the game's development, Nomura explained that the games theme is trust, specifically how to trust others.
 In July 2011, a Famitsu article included an interview with Nomura in which he revealed that the game would have an unlockable secret movie.
 A playable demo released the same month also first featured the Dream Eaters as the player characters' partners and the game's generic enemy.
-A Dengeki issue featured another interview with Nomura, where he confirmed that he would be considering what he called an "HD Technical Test" in order to commemorate the series' tenth anniversary and to entice new players to the series.
+A Dengeki issue featured another interview with Nomura, where he confirmed that he would be considering what he called an "HD Technical Test" to commemorate the series' tenth anniversary and to entice new players to the series.
 This occurred on March 3, 2012, in the form of a premiere event where footage from the game, including its full CGI introduction sequence, was showcased to celebrate the game's release.

 The game was first released in Japan on March 29, 2012, and in North America and Europe on July 31, 2012, and July 20, 2012, respectively.
 In Australasia, it was released on July 26, 2012.
 A limited edition titled "Mark of Mastery" was also released in North America featuring twelve art cards, AR cards able to unlock new Dream Eaters, and a protector case for the 3DS console.
 While this has been noted to be the shortest gaps between the Japanese and English releases in the Kingdom Hearts, the latter version does not include new features not seen in the former.
 However, the Mark of Mastery limited edition was made so that English gamers would be able to obtain bonus material that can only be obtained in Japan.
 The game was also included within the "Kingdom Hearts 10th Anniversary Box" package made in commemoration of the franchise's 10th anniversary.
 The box also included the Nintendo DS games Kingdom Hearts 358/2 Days and Kingdom Hearts Re:coded.
-Unlike Kingdom Hearts, Kingdom Hearts II and Birth by Sleep, there would not be an updated version of the game according to Tetsuya Nomura.
+Nomura stated that Dream Drop Distance, unlike Kingdom Hearts, Kingdom Hearts II, and Birth by Sleep, would not receive an updated version.

 A guidebook, Kingdom Hearts 3D: Dream Drop Distance Ultimania (キングダム ハーツ 3D [ドリーム ドロップ ディスタンス] アルティマニア), was published in Japan on May 1, 2012.
 Square Enix also published a light novel by Tomoko Kanemaki based on the game on June 28, 2012, under the title of "Side Sora".
 The second volume, titled "Side Riku", was released in Japan on September 27, 2012.